trevinhofmann/rpsps-js/readme.md

-# RPSS: Rock-Paper-Scissors Secure
+# RPSPS: Rock-Paper-Scissors Protocol Secure

-RPSS is a peer-to-peer protocol for playing cryptographically secured games of rock-paper-scissors.
+RPSPS is a peer-to-peer protocol for playing cryptographically secured games of rock-paper-scissors.